 The Reading Agency is a national charity that tackles life’s big challenges through the proven power of reading.
 We work closely with partners to develop and deliver programmes for people of all ages and backgrounds.

-On this page you’ll find helpful resources and advice for looking after your health and wellbeing from Reading Well and our partner organisations.
-For tips and resources from across The Reading Agency programmes, read our Stay Connected toolkit.
+To help you stay connected during this uncertain time, on this page you’ll find helpful resources and advice for looking after your health and wellbeing from Reading Well and our partner organisations.

 Reading Well supports people to understand and manage their health and wellbeing using helpful reading.
 The books are all recommended and endorsed by health experts, as well as by people with living with the conditions and topics covered and their relatives and carers.
 Books can be recommended by a health professional, or users can self-refer and borrow the books from the library like they would any other library book.

 There are currently five Reading Well booklists for adults, young people and children, available to browse on our Books page.
 All five lists are available in English public libraries, and two of of these booklists are currently available in Welsh public libraries.